INDElab/conversationkg/analytics/node_classification/README.md

 This process results in a graph, the IntersectionKG in the form of subject-predicate-object triples, and an assignment of nodes of the relevant type to classes.

-### Modelling Task

-From a mathematical perspective, we are interested in learning a function $f$ from a graph (in the form of a set of triples) into a probability distribution over classes given each individual entity in that graph.